hamlet-io/docs/docs/getting-started/aws-serverless/deploy-baseline/environment-bootstrap.md

 }
 ```

 This output shows the resources created for the network component.
-It shows the VPC, and two subnets based on the tiers within our solution that have components.
-The IP Address Allocations, naming and Ids are all handled by hamlet to make sure everything aligns as expected and that we have a consistent deployment.
+It shows the VPC and two subnets based on the tiers within our solution that have components.
+The IP address allocations, naming and IDs are all handled by hamlet to make sure that we have a consistent deployment.

 ## Next Step

-Now that we have looked through how deployments are run a couple of times and some of the key concepts within hamlet we can start working on our application deployment
+Now that we have worked through how deployments are run and discussed some of the key concepts within hamlet we can start working on our application deployment.